Stroke Recovery: How to Walk Again with Confidence

 4. Practice Balance and Strength Training

-Yoga and tai chi can also improve balance and flexibility.
+• Yoga and tai chi can also enhance coordination and help you stay flexible.

 5. Stay Consistent